RetroPie/RetroPie-Docs/docs/MSX.md

 To locate real MSX system ROMs, try google.

 ### Changing default machine to be emulated
 By default openMSX will emulate a MSX2+ using the c-bios ROMs.
-To change this, you need to start openMSX (either by starting a game or from the commandline by typing ``/opt/retropie/emulators/openmsx/bin/openmsx``
+To change this, you need to start openMSX, either by starting a game or from the commandline by typing ``/opt/retropie/emulators/openmsx/bin/openmsx``

 When the emulator is running, press F10 and you will get a overlay where you can type commands, here you need to type the following to change the default MSX to be emulated;

 ``set default_emulator turbor``

 In the above example we change the default to the MSX TurboR, which was the last MSX machine produced.
 Other options could be ``msx1``, ``msx2`` or ``msx2plus``.
 There is many MSX machines that can potentially be emulated, for a list look in the directory ``/opt/retropie/emulators/openmsx/share/machines``.
 If you for instance wanted to emulate a Spectravideo SVI-728 you will find in that directory a file ``Spectravideo_SVI-728.xml``, simply use the name of the file, excluding the .xml extension as the machine name.